It has been many months since we first closed Horseshoe Cottage Farm and Bradgate Caravan Site due to Coronavirus pandemic.

 We will try and manage arrival times to ensure social distancing is maintained.

-There will be no cancellation charge, however short notice is given, if proof of Covid-19 infection is provided for you or a member of your party or if you or they have been quarantined due to exposure to the virus.
+There will be no cancellation charge, however short notice is given, if proof of Covid-19 infection is provided for you or a member of your party or if you.

 Guest & Staff Health

 It is essential that if you or any of your party are unwell, self isolating or are demonstrating any Covid 19 symptoms (fever, cough, loss of smell) that you do NOT travel.

 Please let us know if you are worried about your symptoms ahead of your stay and we will move your booking to a future date to suit you.

 If you develop symptoms during your stay, we ask that you immediately head home to self-isolate and seek a test.
 Your room will then be left for 72 hours before cleaning.